Canyon Spirit

 Travel time: 2.5 hours

 You’ll want to dress up a little for this excursion into Napa's wine country with gourmet meals and tastings on the train.
 The experiences change, but right now, the Legacy Experience includes a day on the rails winding past the vineyards and enjoying a four-course wine country-inspired meal, three tastings of 11 wines and spectacular photo ops at each stop.
-The experience is six hours, three of which are on the train.
-You’re welcomed with a glass of sparkling wine and a one-hour vineyard tasting of three wines right at the Napa Valley Welcome sign, and train your way towards two hours of tasting at Charles Krug and V. Sattui.
+The experience is six hours, four of which are on the train.
+You’re welcomed with a glass of sparkling wine and a one-hour tasting right on an open-air Pullman rail car, then you'll train your way towards two hours of tasting at Charles Krug and V. Sattui wineries.

 Don’t miss: Dancing in the open-air car as you drift past beautiful sun-touched vineyards.